friolator/xojo-opencvc/README.md

 2. Open the project in Xojo
 3. Open your project
 4. Copy/Paste the OpenCV module from Xojo-OpenCV-C to your project
-5. Add a Build Copy operation in Xojo to copy the libOpenCVC.dylib file to your project's Framework folder.
+5. Add a Build Copy operation in Xojo to copy the external/libOpenCVC.dylib file to your project's Framework folder.

 #### Windows
 1. Download Xojo-OpenCV-C
-2. Open the project in Xojo
+3. Open the project in Xojo
-3. Open your project
+4. Open your project
-4. Copy/Paste the OpenCV module from Xojo-OpenCV-C to your project
+5. Copy/Paste the OpenCV module from Xojo-OpenCV-C to your project
-5. Add a Build Copy operation in Xojo to copy the OpenCVC.dll file to your project's App Parent folder.
+6. Add a Build Copy operation in Xojo to copy the OpenCVC.dll file to your project's App Parent folder.

 #### Linux
 TO DO